Lady Hewley Trust

 The Lady Hewley Trust, now a charity, began as Sarah, Lady Hewley's charity to support English Presbyterian, Congregationalist and Baptist ministers, at the beginning of the eighteenth century.

 The trust was later at the centre of a 12-year legal suit in the nineteenth century, noted in Unitarian history, and turning on the current beliefs of ministers who were supported by its funds.
-While the legal judgement went against the Unitarians, the introduction of the Dissenters' Chapels Act (1844), which followed on the case, improved their position.
+While the legal judgment went against the Unitarians, the introduction of the Dissenters' Chapels Act 1844, which followed on the case, improved their position.

 Sarah, Lady Hewley

 Sarah Wolrych was born in 1627 and she had money from her mother before she married John Hewley.
 As his widow, Sarah spent large sums in works of charity.
 In 1700 she built Lady Hewley's Almshouses and funded charity schools founded at York by Archbishop John Sharp.
 In 1705 she created the Hewley Trust.
 She died in 1710.
 Portraits of Sir John Hewley and his wife are preserved in the vestry of St. Saviourgate Chapel.